 - Employees who have shown a growth mindset aren’t being given the resources to develop new, higher-level skills

 - Hiring practices in the enterprise aren’t aligned so new talent in the organization is being placed or shifted most effectively

 - Employees aren’t being prompted by leadership to rethink their position and how it aligns with the trends of the industry as they see them

 - Training opportunities aren’t available to employees showing aptitude

 With idea management software like Ideawake, there are two ways to address these issues in a business environment.
 First, in the way idea management software can be used to address other forms of waste, companies can post challenge statements directly asking for solutions to already-identified instances of non-utilized talent.
 Second, Ideawake can be used as a direct answer to non-utilized talent.
 Employees with analytical abilities beyond their position are able to use those abilities to submit ideas for challenges in the business, collaborate to help develop the ideas of others, and potentially even take on new responsibilities in developing their idea to be implemented in the business.
 Starting an innovation program with Ideawake could potentially solve your non-utilized talent issue after just a few strategy-aligned challenges.
-If you’re interested in learning more about how Ideawake is able to drive corporate innovation that reduces waste, click here to book a demo today.
+If you’re interested in learning more about leadership and innovation, and how Ideawake is able to drive corporate innovation that reduces waste, click here to book a demo today.